-To our knowledge, John was seen playing this guitar only on one occasion – at Shafer Court, Virginia Commonwealth University on April 14, 1989.
-Most likely the guitar was a backup for John’s main Ibanez, model RG760, and that he used it for that purpose more than just once.
-Also, given that the photo below was taken around the same time that the band was working on ‘Mother’s Milk’, it is possible that the guitar was used in the studio as well.
+Possibly, the guitar was a backup for John’s main Ibanez, model RG760 (if he had a main guitar at that point), and that he used it for that purpose more than just once.
+Also, given that the photo below was taken around the same time that the band was working on Mother’s Milk, it is possible that the guitar was used in the studio as well.

-The only confusing thing is that the pickups on John’s guitar appear to be pink in the photo above, and all RG750s came with black-colored pickups.
-The only pink pickups on the market, to our knowledge, were those fitted in Steve Vai signature models from Ibanez – DiMarzio PAF Pros.
+The only confusing thing is that the pickups on John’s guitar appear to be pink in the photo, while all RG750s came with black-colored pickups.
+The only pink pickups on the market, it seems, were those fitted in Steve Vai signature models from Ibanez – DiMarzio PAF Pros.
 It is possible therefore that John’s guitar was custom fitted with these.

 GroundGuitar counts on your criticism and feedback.
-In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.
+In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

-In case you want to talk to me privatly, please use the contact form and I will get back to you as soon as possible.
+In case you want to talk to me directly and privately, please use the contact form and I will get back to you as soon as possible.
 (Dan)